tommygober/create-qti12/README.md

 ## EXAMPLE FORMAT:

 ```
-1. The capitol of the United States is:
+1. The capital of the United States is:
 a) Baltimore
 b) New York City
 *c) Washington DC